In vitro acetylcholinesterase and butyrylcholinesterase inhibitory potentials of essential oil of Artemisia macrocephala

 Discussion

 Alzheimer's disease is the most common cause of dementia.
 It causes the loss of intellectual and social abilities and thus serves enough to interfere with daily functioning (Loizzo et al., 2008).
 Alzheimer's disease patients show a progressive loss of cholinergic synapses in the brain regions performing higher mental functions, mainly the hippocampus and neocortex.
 In the Alzheimer's disease patients, a decrease in the acetylcholine (ACh), a neurotransmitter, appears to be a critical element in the development of dementia.
 Hence, Alzheimer's disease and other forms of dementia could be treated by the use of agents that restore the level of acetylcholine through the inhibition of both forms of cholinesterase: AChE and BChE.
-Moreover, the inhibition of AChE plays a key role not only enhancing cholinergic transmission in the brain, but also reducing the aggregation of amyloid beta peptide (Aβ) and the formation of the neurotoxic fibrils in Alzheimer's disease (Candy et al., 1983; Sung et al., 2002).
+Moreover, the inhibition of AChE plays a key role not only enhancing cholinergic transmission in the brain, but also reducing the aggregation of amyloid beta peptide (A-beta) and the formation of the neurotoxic fibrils in Alzheimer's disease (Candy et al., 1983; Sung et al., 2002).

 Several treatment strategies have been developed, but AChE and BChE inhibitors have become the most useful alternatives in the treatment of Alzheimer's disease.
 Drugs as eserine, tacrine, donepezil, rivastigmine, and galanthamine have been approved for the treatment of Alzheimer's disease.
 However, these drugs are known to have limitations for clinical use due to their short half-lives and antagonistic side effects (Mukherjee et al., 2007).
 Therefore, the search for new AChE and BChE inhibitors with higher efficacy and safety from alternative sources like natural products is continued.